 Most clients haven’t adapted yet to the current state of SEO of today.
 Why?

 Business people are still approaching link building with a traditional mindset.
 Many

 - clients want links right away and are ready to take short cuts

-- they want link building as a separate entity that has not much to do with their website
+- they want link building as a separate task that has not much to do with their website

 - they want link building without the effort needed to make it possible (e.g. content creation)

 In contrast I take many things for granted that my clients do not have.

 That’s why they contact me for link building services, otherwise they probably would not need me.

 What are these things most clients and their websites lack?